 Recording the test – part II

-After specifying the validation action, Ranorex automatically continues the recording.
-You now need to finalize and end the test recording.
-Follow the instructions below.
+Once you’ve finished the validation action, Ranorex automatically continues recording.
+The next step is to finalize and end the test recording.

 Recording result of attribute-based validation example